The Vermont Statutes Online

 The following are hereby defined as unfair methods of competition or unfair or deceptive acts or practices in the business of insurance:

 (1) Misrepresentations and false advertising of insurance policies.
-Making, issuing, circulating, or causing to be made, issued, or circulated, any estimate, illustration, circular, statement, sales presentation, omission, or comparison which:
+Making, issuing, circulating, or causing to be made, issued, or circulated, any estimate, illustration, circular, statement, sales presentation, omission, or comparison that:

 (A) misrepresents or fails to adequately disclose the benefits, advantages, conditions, exclusions, limitations, or terms of any insurance policy; or